apache/fury-site/docs/guide/dart/code-generation.md

 Included inherited and direct fields share this one ID namespace.
 Do not reuse an ID among fields included in the same child schema.

-## Choosing Generated or Manual Serialization
+## Choosing Generated or Custom Serialization

 Use an [external structural serializer](external-types.md) when another package's class exposes matching public getters and a safe public construction path.
-Use a [manual serializer](custom-serializers.md) when the wire body, field names, values, or construction need custom logic.
+Use a [custom serializer](custom-serializers.md) when the wire body, field names, values, or construction need custom logic.

 ## Related Topics